opsera-solutions-engineering/opsera-demo-testing-examples/README.md

 3. Run `npm test`

 ### Results
-- Spec Reporter - CLI style reporter to the console
+- Spec Reporter - CLI style reporter in the console
 - JSON reporter - JSON style reporter in the console
-- JUnit reporter - XML style reporter in a reports directory
+- JUnit reporter - XML style reporter in the console
-- Allure reporter - HTML style reporter in a reports directory
+- Allure reporter - HTML style reporter in an /allure-results directory